rullo16/Noel/README.md

 # Noel
-Bot for Robocode made while I was boring to improve ML and coding skills
+Bot for Robocode made while I was bored to improve ML and coding skills